rems-project/isla/README.md

-Laboratory (Department of Computer Science and Technology), in part under DARPA/AFRL contract FA8650-18-C-7809 ("CIFV"), in part funded by EPSRC Programme Grant EP/K008528/1 "REMS: Rigorous Engineering for Mainstream Systems", and in part funded from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, "ELVER").
+Laboratory (Department of Computer Science and Technology), in part under DARPA/AFRL contract FA8650-18-C-7809 ("CIFV"), in part funded by EPSRC Programme Grant EP/K008528/1 "REMS: Rigorous Engineering for Mainstream Systems", in part funded from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108, "ELVER"), and in part funded by the UK Government’s Industrial Strategy Challenge Fund (ISCF) inder the Digital Security by Design (DSbD) Programme, to deliver a DSbDtech enabled digital platform, under Innovate UK grant 105694.